The magnificent Russborough House is one of the most beautiful houses in Ireland.

 Things to do near Russborough House in Blessington

-One of the beauties of this place is that it’s a short spin away from a clatter of other attractions, both man-made and natural.
+One of the beauties of this place is that it’s a short spin away from a clatter of other things to do in Wicklow.

 Below, you’ll find a handful of things to see and do a stone’s throw from Russborough (plus places to eat and where to grab a post-adventure pint!).